Grants and Scholarships

 As the nation resumes the level of activity that prevailed into late 2019, the familiar and important methods of interacting will again define the association.
 They will include not only the roundtables and seminars at annual meetings, but also regional gatherings.

 Sustained sharing of ideas and solutions, as well as a bit of friendly competition, will resume in a welcome way in 2022.
-Naturally, members will be able to rely on the committee dedicated to technical issues and standards, which is led by immediate past-president Jimmy Welch of American Pressure Inc. in Robbinsdale, MN, for the most up-to-date information.
+Naturally, members will be able to rely on the committee dedicated to technical issues and standards.

 It’s not only the SORE regulation deriving from CARB that must be understood and incorporated into business models.
 There is the steady stream of modified and new regulations from EPA, OSHA and DOT that must be internalized too.
 CETA facilitates the dispersal of new information in the timeliest way.